tnc-br/ddf-isoscapes/README.md

 pip install jupyter_http_over_ws
 jupyter serverextension enable --py jupyter_http_over_ws

-4- run the script libraries.sh that you can copy from "https://github.com/kazob1998/DDF-ML-Model/blob/main/libraries.sh"
+4- run the script libraries.sh to install the missing libraries: upload the script from "https://github.com/kazob1998/DDF-ML-Model/blob/main/libraries.sh" run "chmod +x ./libraries.sh" execute "./libraries.sh"

 5- Start server and authenticate:
 New notebook servers are started normally, though you will need to set a flag to explicitly trust WebSocket connections from the Colaboratory frontend.